Biogs.com

-In 1999, Shevchenko joined A.C.
+In 1999, Shevchenko had joined A.C.
 Milan from Dynamo Kiev, where he had spent 5 successful seasons.
 He became the first non-Italian to be top scorer in a debut season in Italy with 24 goals in 32 matches.

 Andriy Shevchenko scored over 100 goals in Serie A. He helped Milan win the Champions League, Italian Cup and European Super Cup in 2003 and the Italian League title in 2004.